top of page

 Darwin continued to put on "Good Rockin' Tonight" concerts every year.
 By the time I got to my first one in 2001, he had reassembled the entire TCB Band, a huge fan favorite.
 At my first "Good Rockin' Tonight" concert, I learned that the place to be was backstage.
 In addition to the performers, anybody who was part of Elvis' history dropped in, and it was like a reunion of sorts.
 So, the next year Darwin gave me a 'Staff- All Access' Pass to wear around my neck, and I headed backstage.
 My job was to be a Go-fer.
 If somebody needed a cold bottle of water, I'd go-fer it.
 I made extra copies of the set list, carried in food from the parking garage, and meet Bill Black's children at the ticket office and escorted them in.
 I got to hang out with everybody and get tons of autographs.

 The next year, Darwin let me take a chair at the table in the big room backstage before tons started showing up.
 I stayed there as they arrived, and everybody either sat at the table or stood nearby and I heard all their old stories.
 I also got photos of me sitting with Scottie Moore, D.J.
 Fontana, the TCB Band, and Millie Kirkham.
+During the day I would hang out with Darwin.
+One morning, we were eating breakfast when D.J.
+Fontana sat down at the table with us.
+After he left, Scottie Moore joined us.
+Talk about being up close and person with Elvis' bandmates.
+It's a memory I'll treasure forever.

 From 1989 and for the next 20 years, Lamm brought to Memphis an incredible list of friends of Elvis including artists and musicians who had played with Elvis.
 It was these concert events called 'Good Rockin' Tonight" that became the Main Event event at Graceland each year.

 So thank you, Darwin, for getting me involved with the concerts.
-And thank you for being a wonderful friend.
+And thank you for being a wonderful friend."

 Phil Arnold - Writer, Go-fer, Friend